 The Internal Audit team operates in accordance with CIPFA's Code of Practice for Internal Audit and the Public Sector Internal Audit Standards (PSIAS).
 The team undertakes an annual work programme based on an agreed audit strategy and formal assessments of risk that are reviewed regularly.
-During the year, the Head of Internal Audit and Risk reported to the Service Director: Legal and Assurance but had free access to the Chief Executive, all Executive Directors and Elected Members along with direct reporting to the Governance, Risk and Best Value Committee.
+During the year, the Chief Internal Auditor reported to the Service Director: Legal and Assurance but had free access to the Chief Executive, all Executive Directors and Elected Members along with direct reporting to the Governance, Risk and Best Value Committee.